-As explained more fully in the statement of Trustee's responsibilities set out on page 19, the Trustee is responsible for preparing, and from time to time reviewing and if necessary revising, a Schedule of Contributions and for monitoring whether contributions are made to the Scheme by the Sponsoring Employer in accordance with the Schedule of Contributions.
+As explained more fully in the statement of trustee's responsibilities set out on page 19, the trustee is responsible for preparing, and from time to time reviewing and if necessary revising, a schedule of contributions and for monitoring whether contributions are made to the scheme by the employer in accordance with the schedule of contributions.

-It is our responsibility to provide a statement about contributions paid under the Schedule of Contributions and to report our opinion to you.
+It is our responsibility to provide a statement about contributions paid under the schedule of contributions and to report our opinion to you.